Arranging a funeral can be a difficult time, and we don’t always know the funeral preferences of our loved ones.

 Choosing a Venue

 It may be important for religious or cultural beliefs to hold this service in a particular church or place of worship.
-It may also be appropriate to hold the service in a local community centre or our Funeral Chapel.
+It may also be appropriate to hold the service in a local community centre or hall.
 It is also becoming more popular for families to select more unique, personal venues to create a fitting send off for a loved one.
 Please don’t hesitate to contact us if you would like to discuss alternative venue locations in more details.